Are you a Canadian resident or citizen and wondering who needs a US bank account?

 If the account you are opening will earn interest and be tax liable, you have to present a Social Insurance Number (SIN).
 You can get a SIN from the Canadian government.

-FAQs on the Best US Dollar Bank Account for Canadian Residents
+FAQs: Best US Dollar Bank Accounts for Canadians

-Bottom Line: The Best US Dollar Bank Account for Canadian Residents
+Bottom Line: Best US Bank Accounts for Canadians

 If you work or live in the US for even a part of the year, having a US bank account will simplify your life.
 You can avoid ridiculous transaction fees and won’t have to worry about converting CAD to USD.

 You can either open a USD account with a bank in Canada or a US account for Canadians at a US bank.
 We’ve listed the best ones in this article.